-13.4 GRANT AWARD
+9.4 GRANT AWARD

-13.4.1 A Grant Award will be negotiated with those institutions/organizations that are selected through the evaluation process to have successful Applications.
+- 9.4.1 A Grant Award will be negotiated with those institutions that are selected through the evaluation process to have successful Applications.
 Submission of an Application confers no rights of Applicant to an award or to a subsequent Grant Award, if there is one.
-The issuance of this RFA does not guarantee that a Grant will ever be awarded. the Coordinating Board reserves the right to amend the terms and provisions of the RFA, negotiate with Applicant, add, delete, or modify the Grant and/or the terms of Application submitted, extend the deadline for submission of Application. or withdraw the RFA entirely for any reason solely at the Coordinating Board's discretion.
+The issuance of this RFA does not guarantee that a Grant will ever be awarded.
+The Coordinating Board reserves the right to amend the terms and provisions of the RFA, negotiate with Applicant, add, delete, or modify the Grant and/or the terms of Application submitted, extend the deadline for submission of Application, or withdraw the RFA entirely for any reason solely at the Coordinating Board's discretion.
 An individual Application may be rejected if it fails to meet any requirement of this RFA.
-The Coordinating Board may seek clarification from Applicant at any time, and failure to respond within three business days is cause for rejection of an Application.

-13.4.2 Upon issuance of a Grant Award resulting from this RFA, the term "Applicant" shall have the same meaning as "Awarded Applicant".
+The Coordinating Board may seek clarification from Applicant at any time, and failure to respond within three business days is cause for rejection of an Application. - 9.4.2 Upon issuance of a Grant Award resulting from this RFA, the term "Eligible Applicant" or "Applicant" shall have the same meaning as "Awarded Applicant".
 Likewise, the terms "Request for Applications" and "Application" shall have the same meaning as the terms "Grant Award," "Grant," or "Contract."

-13.5 PAYMENT TERMS
+9.5 PAYMENT TERMS

-13.5.1 Funds shall be provided on a cost reimbursement basis.
-The final payment shall be based upon actual expenditures for the Program, up to the amount provided for in the Grant Award.

-13.5.2 Awarded Applicant shall submit expenditure reports for reimbursement in the time and manner requested by the Coordinating Board as specified in Appendix D, Reporting Requirements.
+- 9.5.1 Funds shall be provided on a cost reimbursement basis.
+The final payment shall be based upon actual expenditures for the Program, up to the amount provided for in the Grant Award. - 9.5.2 Awarded Applicant shall submit expenditure reports for reimbursement in the time and manner requested by the Coordinating Board as specified in Appendix G, Reporting Requirements.
 Expenditure reports shall be submitted electronically on form CB 100 any time during the project period but shall be submitted at least quarterly.

-13.5.3 All encumbrances/obligations shall occur on or between the beginning and ending dates of the contract.
-All goods must be received and all services rendered between the beginning and ending dates of the contract.
-The contractor must liquidate (record as an expenditure) all obligations (encumbrances) incurred under the contract no later than 30 days after the ending date of the contract, to coincide with the submission of the final expenditure report, due 30 days after the ending date of the contract.
+- 9.5.3 The Grantee must liquidate (record as an expenditure) all obligations (encumbrances) incurred under the Grant no later than 30 days after the ending date of the Grant, to coincide with the submission of the final expenditure report, due 30 days after the ending date of the Grant.
 In no manner shall encumbrances be considered or reflected as accounts payable or as expenditures, and an encumbrance cannot be considered an expenditure or accounts payable until the goods have been received and the services have been rendered.
-Obligations that are liquidated and recognized as expenditures must meet the allowable cost principles in 2 CFR 220 (A-21) and program rules, regulations, and guidelines contained elsewhere.

-13.5.4.
-As consistent with applicable law (e.g., OMB Circular A-102), payments described in this RFA are contingent upon Awarded Applicant's compliance with applicable federal and state requirements and performance goals being achieved, as determined by the Coordinating Board's Project Administrator.
+Obligations that are liquidated and recognized as expenditures must meet the allowable cost principles in 2 CFR 220 (A-21) and program rules, regulations, and guidelines contained elsewhere. - 9.5.4.
+As consistent with applicable law (e.g., 2 CFR Part 215, A-110), payments described in this RFA are contingent upon Awarded Applicant's compliance with applicable federal and state requirements and performance goals being achieved, as determined by the Coordinating Board's Point of Contact.

-13.6 PROPRIETARY INFORMATION
+9.6 PROPRIETARY INFORMATION